VibeTDD/experiment-3-payouts-human/README.md

 A robust payout processing service built using Test-Driven Development (TDD) methodology, implementing SOLID principles and clean architecture patterns.

+**Note:** the project is a part of VibeTDD experiment, see the [blog post](https://blog.vibetdd.dev/posts/2025-07-29-experiment-phase2-payouts-service-ai) for details.

 ## 🎯 Overview

 This service processes payout requests with comprehensive validation and secure in-memory storage.
 It demonstrates enterprise-level software development practices including separation of concerns, dependency injection, and comprehensive test coverage.

-**Note:** the project is a part of VibeTDD experiment, mostly driving by a human, implemented by AI.

 ## 📋 Features